Iowa Paralegal Schools

 Grand View University (Des Moines, IA)

-Certificate | Paralegal Studies: Business and Human Resource Management
+Bachelor of Arts | Paralegal Studies: Business and Human Resource Management

-Certificate | Paralegal Studies: Criminology
+Bachelor of Arts | Paralegal Studies: Criminology

-Certificate | Paralegal Studies: Public Administration
+Bachelor of Arts | Paralegal Studies: Public Administration

 Iowa Lakes Community College (Estherville, IA)

-Associate of Applied Science | Paralegal Studies
+Associate of Applied Science | Paralegal/Legal Studies

-Kirkwood Community College (Cedar Rapids, IA)
+Kirkwood Community College (Cedar Rapids)*

-Associate of Arts | Paralegal
+Associate of Applied Science | Paralegal

-Associate of Science | Paralegal
+Associate of Arts | Liberal Arts Transfer: Paralegal

-Iowa State Bar Association – Provides Iowa attorneys with the benefits of professional association, including continuing education and news regarding developments that impact the profession.
+- Iowa State Bar Association – Provides Iowa attorneys with the benefits of professional association, including continuing education and news regarding developments that impact the profession.

-1. Bureau of Labor Statistics, Occupational Employment Statistics, Paralegals and Legal Assistants: http://www.bls.gov/oes/current/oes232011.htm
+1. US Bureau of Labor Statistics May 2015 Occupational Employment and Wages, Paralegals and Legal Assistants: https://www.bls.gov/oes/current/oes232011.htm